 - 4. This guide explains how Partial Exemption, Apportionment and Annual Adjustment are made in respect of residual input tax which is attributable to both taxable and exempt supplies. - 5.
 Residual input tax means an input tax which is neither directly attributable to taxable supplies nor exempt supplies, but is related to the both supplies.
-The rules on Partial Exemption, Apportionment and Annual Adjustment are provided under Part VII of the Goods and Services Tax (GST) Regulations 20XX.
+The rules on Partial Exemption, Apportionment and Annual Adjustment are provided under Part VI of Goods and Services Tax (GST) Regulations 2014.